vanalm/churnrate_ml/README.md

 2. **Interpretability**:
    A focus on model interpretability enables better understanding of key factors driving churn, guiding data-driven decision-making and refining strategies for customer retention and service improvement.

 ---

+## Data Processing Recommendations
+- **Address Class Imbalance**: The churn class is imbalanced, mustapply techniques such as oversampling (SMOTE) or class weighting in models.
+- **Handle Missing Data**: No missing values in this dataset
+- **Standardization**: Standardize tenure, MonthlyCharges, and TotalCharges for better model performance, as they have different scales.
+- **Encode Categorical Variables**: Use one-hot encoding for categorical variables like InternetService, Contract, PaymentMethod, and others.
+- **Feature Engineering**: Create interaction terms or binary flags for customers with no online security or tech support, as these have strong associations with churn.

+---

+## Algorithm Recommendations
+- **Logistic Regression**: A good starting point given the binary nature of the target variable (Churn), especially after feature scaling and one-hot encoding.
+- **Random Forest / Gradient Boosting**: These ensemble methods can capture non-linear relationships and interactions between features effectively.
+- **XGBoost**: Ideal for handling imbalanced data and extracting complex patterns.
+- **Support Vector Machine (SVM)**: Useful for classification tasks, though more appropriate after scaling the features.
+- **Neural Networks**: Applicable if the dataset is large enough, especially after transforming categorical variables into suitable formats.

 ## Numerical Variables Analysis